Graph Learning: Conditional Generative Graph Learning

 The goal of conditional sequence generative graph learning is to use the input sequence \( X \) to generate a target graph \( \mathcal{G}_T \), which commonly arises in fields such as NLP~\citep{zhang2024coreference}, video analysis \citep{cong2023reltr}, and time series mining \citep{you2022roland}.

-In the NLP domain, conditional sequence generative graph learning is applied to tasks such as Semantic Parsing and mind map generation. \citet{bai2022graph} consider enhancing AMR parsing and generation by pretraining on semantic graphs. \citet{hu2021efficient} propose an EMGN that considers document-level semantics through sequence-to-graph modeling. \citet{zhang2024coreference} introduce a CMGN to incorporate external structural knowledge for mind map generation.
+In the NLP domain, conditional sequence generative graph learning is applied to tasks such as Semantic Parsing and mind map generation. \citet{bai2022graph} considered enhancing AMR parsing and generation by pretraining on semantic graphs. \citet{hu2021efficient} proposed an EMGN that considers document-level semantics through sequence-to-graph modeling. \citet{zhang2024coreference} introduced a CMGN to incorporate external structural knowledge for mind map generation.

 In the multimedia domain, generating dynamic scene graphs from videos~\citep{nag2023unbiased,lin2024td2} is more challenging compared to generating scene graphs from images.
 This is because videos need to be processed as sequences to generate the corresponding scene graphs.
 The research in this area is still in its early stages, with new sub-problems emerging \citep{yang2023panoptic} and relevant methods \citep{nguyen2024hig} being proposed to address them.
 To address the issues of contextual noise and label bias in dynamic scene graph generation from videos, TD²-Net~\citep{lin2024td2} uses the AD-Trans module to address the issue of contextual noise.
 Additionally, an Asymmetric Re-weighting Loss is introduced to tackle label bias problems.
 To address the challenges that existing methods face in tackling the visual interactivity understanding problem, \citet{nguyen2024hig} introduce a new dataset named ASPIRE and proposed a novel Hierarchical Interlacement Graph (HIG) to deeply analyze scene changes across five different tasks.